Kappa Theta Pi: History

 Vongphrachanh and Guo signed the charter and became co-presidents of the fraternity.
 Later, the fraternity's focus was broadened to include all students interested in information technology.
-Although the fraternity is aimed towards information technology, Kappa Theta Pi has made continuous efforts to connect with students regardless of their technical and academic backgrounds.
+Although the fraternity is aimed toward information technology, Kappa Theta Pi has made continuous efforts to connect with students regardless of their technical and academic backgrounds.

-In Spring 2014, University of Michigan School of Information formally sponsored the fraternity.
+In Spring 2014, the University of Michigan School of Information formally sponsored the fraternity.